Nyingma: Persecution

 From this basis, Vajrayana was established in its entirety in Tibet.
 From the eighth until the eleventh century, this textual tradition (which was later identified as 'Nyingma') was the only form of Buddhism in Tibet.
 With the reign of King Langdarma (836–842), the brother of King Ralpachen, a time of political instability ensued which continued over the next 300 years, during which time Buddhism was persecuted and largely forced underground because the King saw it as a threat to the indigenous Bön tradition.
 Langdarma persecuted monks and nuns, and attempted to wipe out Buddhism.
 His efforts, however, were not successful.
 A few monks escaped to Amdo in the northeast of Tibet, where they preserved the lineage of monastic ordination.

-The period of the 9-10th centuries also saw increasing popularity of a new class of texts which would later be classified as the Dzogchen "Mind series" (Semde).
+The period of the 9–10th centuries also saw increasing popularity of a new class of texts which would later be classified as the Dzogchen "Mind series" (Semde).
 Some of these texts present themselves as translations of Indian works, though according to David Germano, most are original Tibetan compositions.
 These texts promote the view that true nature of the mind is empty and luminous and seem to reject traditional forms of practice.
 An emphasis on the Dzogchen textual tradition is a central feature of the Nyingma school.

+In a series of articles, Flavio Geisshuesler explores the persecution of the proponents of the Nyingma school from multiple perspectives, including trauma studies.
+In a monograph, he suggests that Dzogchen might actually be a pre-Buddhist tradition indigenous to Tibet.
+Exploring a series of motifs that are found pervasively throughout the contemplative system, such as the hunting of animals, he argues that the tradition was originally associated with shamanism and the Eurasian cult of the sky-deer.